dragonGR/PyHEIC2JPG/README.md

 - Progress Tracking: Track the conversion progress for large file sets.
 - Enhanced Folder Management: Confirms user intent before potentially overwriting existing output directories.
 - Quality Control: Customize the output JPG quality (1-100) with a simple command-line option.
+- EXIF Metadata Preservation: Retains important metadata such as camera details, timestamps, and location information in the converted JPG files.

 ## What this code does ?